 “I immediately felt better.
 Much better, like I was 15 again,” he said.

-“Our entire team delivers consistently high quality results in an atmosphere of collegiality with the center of our work focused around the patient and family,” Nurse Manager Eileen Grunwald, RN said.
+“Our entire team delivers consistently high quality results in an atmosphere of collegiality with the center of our work focused around the patient and family,” Nurse Manager Eileen Grunwald said.

 For nurses, a Beacon Award signals a positive and supportive work environment with greater collaboration between colleagues and leaders, higher morale and lower employee turnover.
 The Beacon Award includes bronze, silver, and gold levels, each with a three year designation.
 Beacon applicants are awarded on criteria that includes effective communication, management, evidence-based processes, outcome measurement, strong leadership, and appropriate staffing.